 Keep worrying and listing while you are eating.
 You can do this mentally, or aloud to your spousal equivalent or roommate.
 Or cat.

 Race to catch the bus or get through traffic to your job.
 (A job you likely hate.)

 This routine depletes energy.
 It also keeps you bound to a very contracted sense of self and world.
 This routine has rhythm, but lacks devotion.
 It is out of sync with Nature.

-Dinacharya takes all of this energy and uses it to establish a more natural, nourishing, devotional daily routine, one that conserves and nurtures your energy rather than depleting it.
+Dinacharya takes your compulsive energy and uses it to establish a more natural, nourishing, devotional daily routine.
+Now you can conserve and nurture your energy rather than depleting it.

-Please take note: you simply cannot derive benefit from complicated practices if your energy is depleted.
-I can’t tell you how many sincere yogis I’ve met who are completely out of whack energetically and emotionally because they have not established a proper daily routine.
+I’ve met many sincere yogis who are completely out of whack energetically and emotionally because they have not established a proper daily routine.